zsxing99/Takedown-script/Readme.md

 So all dependencies will be added.
 Of course you should have `pip` installed.

 ### Usage
-There are a simple starter script provided called `main.py` and the entire package called `takedown`.
+There are a program provided called `takedown.py` and the entire package called `takedown`.

 #### script
 On command line, run: